openwdl/wdl/SPEC.md

 A task has a required [`command`](#command-section) that is a template for a Bash script.

-Tasks explicitly define their [`input`s](#task-inputs) and [`output`s](#task-outputs), which is essential for building dependencies between tasks.
+Tasks explicitly define their [`input`s](#task-inputs) and [`output`s](#task-outputs), which is essential for building dependencies between tasks and workflows.
 The value of an input declaration may be supplied by the caller.
+Tasks may have additional "private" declarations within the task body.
 All task declarations may be initialized with hard-coded literal values, or may have their values constructed from expressions.
-Declarations can be referenced in the command template.
+Input and private declarations can be referenced in the command template.

 A task may also specify [requirements for the runtime environment](#runtime-section) (such as the amount of RAM or number of CPU cores) that must be satisfied in order for its commands to execute properly.

 There are two optional metadata sections: the [`meta`](#metadata-sections) section, for task-level metadata, and the [`parameter_meta`](#parameter-metadata-section) section, for parameter-level metadata.

-The execution engine is responsible for "instantiating" the shell script (i.e. replacing all references with actual values) in an environment that meets all specified runtime requirements, localizing any input files into that environment, executing the script, and generating any requested outputs.
+The execution engine is responsible for "instantiating" the shell script (i.e., replacing all references with actual values) in an environment that meets all specified runtime requirements, localizing any input files into that environment, executing the script, and generating any requested outputs.

 ```wdl
 task name {